McKeown Medical

 In the first few hours post-anti-wrinkle treatment, certain activities should be avoided.
 These include strenuous exercise, which can increase blood flow to the face and potentially spread the anti-wrinkle to unintended areas.

 You should also avoid touching, massaging, or applying pressure to the treated areas.
 This can disrupt the placement of the anti-wrinkle and affect the results.
-However, after a few hours when the drug has been absorbed you can get back to most normal activities.
+However, after a few hours, when the drug has been absorbed, you can get back to most normal activities.

 Heat exposure, including hot showers, saunas, and hot tubs, should be avoided in the first few hours post-anti-wrinkle treatment.
 Heat can increase blood flow and potentially spread the anti-wrinkle to unintended areas.
-If you want to use the sauna or steam room the day after treatment, that should not cause any problems.
+If you want to use the sauna or steam room the day after treatment, that should not cause any problems.Â

 Sun exposure is generally harmful to your skin and should be avoided.
-However, sun exposure should not pose additional risks following anti-wrinkle treatment.
+However, sun exposure should not pose additional risks following anti-wrinkle treatment.Â

-Maintaining a healthy diet and staying hydrated will improve your overall health and well being.
+Maintaining a healthy diet and staying hydrated will improve your overall health and well-being.
 Consuming a balanced diet rich in vitamins and minerals can aid in skin health and recovery.
-However, there is no correlation between a bad diet and bad anti-wrinkle results and so if you want to go ahead and visit McDonalds after treatment, it will not harm your results!
+However, there is no correlation between a bad diet and bad anti-wrinkle results, so if you want to go ahead and visit McDonalds after treatment, it will not harm your results!Â

-As the treatment begins to take effect it is quite common for one side to react faster than another, resulting in mild asymmetry.
-This usually resolves itself as the treatment takes full effect, which is why it is best to wait for a full two weeks to asses the outcome before deciding if any touch ups or adjustments are required.
+As the treatment begins to take effect, it is quite common for one side to react faster than the other, resulting in mild asymmetry.
+This usually resolves itself as the treatment takes full effect, which is why it is best to wait for a full two weeks to assess the outcome before deciding if any touch-ups or adjustments are required.Â

 If you experience severe pain, difficulty swallowing, or muscle weakness, you should contact your healthcare provider immediately.
-These could be signs of complications – although it would be exceptionally rare for these side effects to be caused by cosmetic use of anti-wrinkle injections.
+These could be signs of complications – although it would be exceptionally rare for these side effects to be caused by cosmetic use of anti-wrinkle injections.Â

 Maintaining the results of your anti-wrinkle treatment requires a consistent skincare routine.
 Sun protection is crucial.
 Regular use of sunscreen can preserve your skin health and anti-wrinkle results.